concord-consortium/video-paper-builder/README.markdown

 ### Uploading Help Video

+TODO: Update
-The code references some help videos that are uploaded to the CC kaltura server.
-This [Jing video](http://screencast.com/t/lxUHFk3a) describeds how to add more.
-You'll need admin access to the CC Kaltura server to do this.
+This [Jing video](http://screencast.com/t/lxUHFk3a) describes how to add more.

-An addendum to this is that you should delete the flavors that were created automatically.
-Otherwise the player will use a lower quality flavor and the video will look blurry.

 ## Customizing Edit Notes Tab Labels